 Season your cooking with skin cancer-fighting turmeric.
 “A natural anti-inflammatory, turmeric contains active compounds called curcuminoids, which have many cell-protective properties,” Dr. Bowe says.
 A study from the University of Texas MD Anderson Cancer Center found that curcumin blocks a biological pathway needed for melanoma to develop.
 In addition, “from a dietary perspective, turmeric’s anti-inflammatory properties can help protect against inflammatory illnesses, including cancer, from the inside out,” Dr. Bowe says.
 Check out the little-known turmeric benefits for glowing skin and hair.

 Eating at least three to five servings of cruciferous vegetables weekly has been found to be protective against melanoma, Palinski-Wade says, so serve it as a side dish.
 “The compound sulforaphane found in vegetables like broccoli may be why these foods offer even greater protective benefits,” she says.
 In addition, broccoli contains tons of vitamin C, another protective antioxidant.
 “Vitamin C helps synthesize collagen, and prevent and treat UV-induced damage,” Dr. Bowe says.
-These fruits and vegetables will help keep cancer at bay.
+These cancer-fighting fruits and vegetables will help keep cancer at bay.

 Dessert: dark chocolate